Sabir Zazai

 Sabir Zazai is a former refugee from Afghanistan, who became the CEO of the Scottish Refugee Council.
 He has honorary doctorates from the University of Glasgow, The Open University, University of Dundee and an OBE.
 Zazai was also conferred with fellowship of Royal Society of Edinburgh in 2022 and the Lord Provost's Award For Human Rights in 2019.

-Life
+Life and career

 Zazai was born in Afghanistan, where his early education was disrupted by the Afghan Civil War.
 In 1999 he arrived in the UK with only seven years of formal education and he was accommodated in Coventry, as part of the UK's asylum dispersal policy.

 In 2002 he began his first job in the UK working with refugee children in Coventry.
 He was invited to talk at Coventry Cathedral and a friend, Penny Walker, who had started the Coventry Refugee and Migrant Centre, arranged for an interview on the BBC.
 He spoke to Coventry City Council and asked them to make their city a "City of Sanctuary".